isomerpages/govtech-stp/_atp-taiwan/00c-atp-faq.md

 #### 17. Why must visitors take direct flights without transit to Singapore?

-This is to protect public health in Singapore by ensuring that visitors are not travelling to Singapore via a country with high virus prevalence rates.
+This is to protect public health in Singapore by ensuring that visitors are not travelling to Singapore via a country/region with high virus prevalence rates.

 ### **On-Arrival COVID-19 Polymerase Chain Reaction (PCR) Test**